brotatotes/bht-automation/bht gen 1/Matthew/Chapter 24/Matthew 24 34 bht.md

 # Matthew 24:34 Commentary Help Text

 ## BHT:
-It is prophesied that the events described in this verse would occur within a specific generation, referring either to the destruction of Jerusalem or the end of the Jewish state.
-The phrase "this generation" suggests that although many individuals from that time would pass away, there would still be some who would witness the fulfillment of these prophecies.
-The city and temple were ultimately destroyed around 39 or 40 years later, confirming the accuracy of the prediction.
+The commentators provide insights into a Bible verse without explicitly mentioning it.
+They discuss the destruction of Jerusalem and its significance.
+They mention that this prophecy had a double fulfillment, encompassing both the destruction of Jerusalem and the final judgment.
+The references to "generation" imply that while some individuals from that time would witness the fulfillment, it would not be immediate, with a significant timeframe between the prophecy and its fulfillment.
+Overall, these commentaries shed light on the context and timing of the events described in the verse.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "The destruction of Jerusalem took place about forty years after this was spoken."
+2. "He does not mean to exclude the reference to the judgment, but to say that the destruction of Jerusalem would be such as to make appropriate the words of the prediction, were there nothing beyond."
+3. "Thus the words of Christ describing the destruction of Jerusalem had a fulness of signification that would meet also the events of the judgment, and whose meaning would not be 'entirely filled up' until the world was closed."

+### John Calvin:
+1. "Though Christ employs a general expression, yet he does not extend the discourses to all the miseries which would befall the Church, but merely informs them, that before a single generation shall have been completed, they will learn by experience the truth of what he has said."
+2. "For within fifty years the city was destroyed and the temple was razed, the whole country was reduced to a hideous desert, and the obstinacy of the world rose up against God."
+3. "The meaning therefore is: 'This prophecy does not relate to evils that are distant, and which posterity will see after the lapse of many centuries, but which are now hanging over you, and ready to fall in one mass, so that there is no part of it which the present generation will not experience.'"

 ### Philip Schaff:
 1. "'Generation' in the literal sense, the reference being to the destruction of Jerusalem."
-2. "'Generation' in the sense of 'race,' as often applied to the Jewish nation, meaning that the Jewish people shall remain until the fulfillment of all these things."
+2. "'Generation' in the sense of 'race,' as often.
+Applied to the Jewish nation, meaning that the Jewish people shall remain until the fulfillment of all these things."
-3. "The single advantage of this is that it extends 'ye' in Matthew 24:33 to the whole body of believers."
+3. "The single advantage of this is that it extends 'ye,' in Matthew 24:33, to the whole body of believers."

 ### Archibald T Robertson:
 1. "The problem is whether Jesus is here referring to the destruction of Jerusalem or to the second coming and end of the world."